msuhanov/regf/Windows registry file format specification.md

 0x0100|VirtualTarget|Is virtual
 0x0200|VirtualStore|Is a part of a virtual store path

-It is plausible that registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect a Windows registry against corruption) required more space than 4 bits in the beginning of this field can provide, that is why the *Largest subkey name length* field was split and the new fields were introduced.
-It should be noted that user flags were moved away from the first 4 bits of the *Flags* field to the new *User flags* bit field (see above).
+It is plausible that a registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect a Windows registry against corruption) required more space than 4 bits in the beginning of this field can provide, that is why the *Largest subkey name length* field was split and the new fields were introduced.

+Starting from Windows Vista, user flags were moved away from the first 4 bits of the *Flags* field to the new *User flags* bit field (see above).
 These user flags in the new location are also called *Wow64 flags*.
+In Windows XP and Windows Server 2003, user flags are stored in the old location anyway.

+It is unclear whether the first 4 bits of the *Flags* field are still reserved or not in recent versions of Windows.
+For example, in Windows Vista and Windows 7, the 4th bit of the *Flags* field is set to 1 in many key nodes belonging to different hives, and in Windows XP Professional x64 SP2, the 3rd or the 4th bit of this field can be set.

 ##### Virtualization control flags
 The *Virtualization control flags* field is set according to the following bit masks: